The next CDFNY Summer Program will run July 13-31, 2020.

 Course & Housing Registration / Payment

-Once Proof of English Proficiency and enrollment verification have been received and deemed sufficient, we will send an email with a link to register for the course and housing (optional) online.
+Once enrollment verification has been received and deemed sufficient, we will send an email with a link to register for the course and housing (optional) online.
 Only those who have been approved to register will be sent the link.

-Payment of the nonrefundable $250 program fee is required in order to register for the course, and payment of a refundable $250 housing deposit fee is required to register for housing.
+Payment of the $250 tuition deposit fee is required in order to register for the course, and payment of the $250 housing deposit fee is required to register for housing.
 Registration should be completed by April 15.
 Full payment of tuition and housing fees (if applicable) is due by May 15.

 Those who register for a course/housing will receive confirmation via email.